 What is a Christian leader?

-Common prayer is at the heart of the Fellows Program.
-Fellows actively participate in the life of worship and prayer at Church of the Incarnation.
-Each Sunday, we join the community in worship at one of the seven services offered at Incarnation.
+Worship of God is at the heart of the Fellows Program.
+Worship leads to discipleship.
+So, every Sunday, we start our week by joining the community in worship at one of the services offered at Church of the Incarnation.

 Regular career counseling and aptitude assessment help Fellows continue to discern what kind of work we were created to do.